Skip to Main Content

 Native American Law: Introduction

-Research guide to support the spring 2024 Native American Law course taught by Professor Precious Benally.
+Research guide to support the Native American Law course taught by Professor Precious Benally.

 Introduction

 Brooklyn Law School (BLS) librarians and Library Fellows developed this research guide to support the spring 2024 seminar: Native American Law.
-Tribal Law and Policy Specialist and Adjunct Professor of Law Precious Benally taught this course.
+Tribal Law and Policy Specialist and Adjunct Professor of Law Precious Benally will teach this course again in spring 2025.
 Professor Benally is a citizen of the Diné Nation from Northern New Mexico.

 • Course description: This course is aimed at a comprehensive understanding of Native American law, the history that has formed this law, and the impact on Tribal Nations and communities.
 Native American Law is, in a sense, the most all-encompassing of any field of law, as it necessarily entails the study of the Constitution, federalism and the federal system, international law, the full span of American (and colonial) legal and political history, criminal and civil law and jurisdiction, etc. Due in large part to its all-encompassing nature, Native American Law, even at the highest federal level, has had and continues to have direct, immediate, and long-lasting impact on the lives of Native people in this country.
 The course will explore the divisions and contentions among Tribal, federal and state governments, and unravel the coded language of colonialism by delving into the history of Native Peoples prior to colonization, understanding the intricacies of Tribal sovereignty, dissecting landmark Federal "Indian law" cases, and going "behind the scenes" of these cases to examine the lives of the people and Native communities at the heart of pivotal Supreme Court cases.